Tours Bulgaria logo

 8 Best Bars in Sofia

-Sofia’s best nights start with a knock on an unmarked door.
+Sofia's best nights start with a knock on an unmarked door.
 The Bulgarian capital hides most of its serious drinking rooms behind residential courtyards, second-floor staircases, and old apartment buildings, and learning the entry protocol for each one is half the experience.
-This 2026 guide covers the eight venues that consistently deliver, from candlelit speakeasies and communist-era rakia bars to cocktail labs and craft-beer rooms.
+This 2026 guide covers the eight venues that consistently deliver on the best bars in Sofia, from candlelit speakeasies and communist-era rakia bars to cocktail labs, craft-beer taprooms, and natural wine rooms.

 Prices here are quoted in both Bulgarian lev (BGN) and euro (EUR) at the current rate of 1 EUR ≈ 1.96 BGN.
 A local beer typically runs 6–9 BGN (3–4.50 EUR), a draft craft pour 9–14 BGN (4.50–7 EUR), a serious cocktail 18–28 BGN (9–14 EUR), and a shot of premium rakia 8–14 BGN (4–7 EUR).
 That is roughly half what you would pay in Vienna or Berlin for comparable craftsmanship.